Certmid/NFT-Collection-for-University-of-Toledo/README.md

 # NFT Collection for University of Toledo
- Senior Design Project to create an NFT collection Engineering Department
+ Senior Design Project to create an NFT collection for Engineering Department